ChanthMiao/ghc-wiki-mirror/building/running-tests/adding.md

 - **set_stdin(file)**       use a different file for stdin
 - **no_stdin**              use no stdin at all (otherwise use `/dev/null`)
+- **copy_files**            copy the test files to the temporary directory rather than using symlinks, this is useful when the test script modifies a source file

 - **exit_code(n)**          expect an exit code of 'n' from the prog